aiokitchen/aiomisc/README.rst

 As a programmer, you are no stranger to the challenges that come with building and maintaining software applications.
-One area that can be particularly difficult is making architecture of the software that using asynchronous I/O.
+One area that can be particularly difficult is designing the architecture of software that uses asynchronous I/O.

 This is where aiomisc comes in. aiomisc is a Python library that provides a collection of utility functions and classes for working with asynchronous I/O